 Problem #4 – Gap under the door

-There are a lot of material choices when it comes to building walls.
-Inherently these materials have good soundproofing characteristics.
+There are a lot of material choices (RELATED ARTICLE) when it comes to building walls, and inherently, these materials have good soundproofing characteristics.
 However, we, unfortunately, cannot say the same for doors.

-The main problem is that the Transmission Loss (defined as a quantification of how much sound is blocked from traveling through soundproof treatments) required for something like home theaters, cannot be achieved even from the heaviest woods.
-And that is why soundproof doors are very expensive as they are heavy woods that are modified for soundproofing.
+The main problem with wood is that the Transmission Loss (defined as a quantification of how much sound is blocked from traveling through soundproof treatments) required for something like a home theater room cannot be achieved even from the heaviest woods.
+This is why soundproof doors are often very expensive, as they are heavy woods that have been modified for soundproofing purposes.

 Suitable Wood For Soundproof Doors